 3. EXTENSION OF WIC TERM

 The Permanently Released Capacity shall be permanently released in accordance with Article 2 for the full remaining term of the WIC FT Agreement.
-Huber agrees that it will extend or roll-over the term of the firm transport for that portion of the Permanently Released Capacity related to Transaction No. 1 (36,137.5 MMBtu per day) by an extension term as necessary for Huber to continue to hold firm transport on WIC for the Permanently Released Capacity throughout the Period of Delivery for Transaction No. 1.
+Huber agrees that it will extend or roll-over the term of the firm transport for that portion of the Permanently Released Capacity related to Transaction No. 1 (42,332.5 MMBtu per day) by an extension term as necessary for Huber to continue to hold firm transport on WIC for that portion of the Permanently Released Capacity necessary to transport the Daily Contract Quantiy, as such term is defined under Transaction No. 1, throughout the Period of Delivery for Transaction No. 1.
 Such extension shall be performed in accordance terms and conditions of Section 11(B) of the WIC FT Agreement and the applicable transport agreement entered into between Huber and WIC for the Permanently Released Capacity.

 4. ANNUAL RELEASE OF CAPACITY BY HUBER

 4.1 Huber Capacity Release.
-During the effectiveness of Transaction No. 1 and Transaction No. 2 and the applicable Period of Delivery under each such transaction, Huber agrees that it will enter into a prearranged capacity release transaction with ENA as a prearranged shipper for all the transportation capacity referenced in the Purchase Agreement as necessary for ENA to perform its obligations under the Purchase Agreement.
+During the effectiveness of Transaction No. 1 and Transaction No. 2 and the applicable Period of Delivery under each such transaction, Huber agrees that it will enter into an annual prearranged capacity release transaction with ENA as a prearranged shipper for all the transportation capacity referenced in the Purchase Agreement as necessary for ENA to perform its obligations under the Purchase Agreement.
 More specifically the following shall occur:

-(a) With respect to Transaction No. 1, Huber shall enter into a prearranged capacity release transactions (with right to match) with ENA, as prearranged shipper to release (i) 35,000 MMBtu per day of transportation capacity to ENA held by Huber on Trailblazer under the Trailblazer PA and any associated firm transportation agreements entered into by Huber with Trailblazer and (ii) 36,137.5 MMBtu per day of transportation capacity to ENA held by Huberon WIC under the permanent capacity release transactions entered into by Huber in accordance with Article 1 of this Agreement (the “Original WIC Release”) for Transaction No.1, and
+(a) With respect to Transaction No. 1, Huber shall enter into a prearranged capacity release transactions (with right to match) with ENA, as prearranged shipper to release (i) 41,000 MMBtu per day of transportation capacity to ENA held by Huber on Trailblazer under the Trailblazer PAs and any associated firm transportation agreements entered into by Huber with Trailblazer and (ii) 42,332.5 MMBtu per day of transportation capacity to ENA held by Huber under the Original WIC Release for Transaction No.1, and

 (b) With respect to Transaction No. 2, Huber shall enter into a prearranged capacity release transactions (with right to match) with ENA, as prearranged shipper to release (i) 10,000 MMBtu per day of transportation capacity to ENA held by Huber under the CIG PA and the 5 year term firm transportation agreements for (a) 10,000 MMBtu per day from Dover to Lodgepole and (b) 10,000 MMBtu per day from Dover with 5,000 MMBtu per day to Forgan and 5,000 MMBtu per day to Baker, entered into by Huber with CIG (the CIG PA and (a) and (b) above collectively referred to as the “CIG Transport”) and (ii) 10,325 MMBtu per day of transportation capacity to ENA held by Huber on WIC under the Original WIC Release for Transaction No. 2.